 The Coasts of Cornwall: SH Burton, 1955

 In 2011 however Hell’s Mouth made the news for a very different reason.
-That Autumn cracks had been noticed on the clifftop and on the 23rd September 110,000 tons of earth and rock collapsed into the sea.
+In the Autumn crack were appearing on the clifftop.
+And on the 23rd September 110,000 tons of earth and rock collapsed into the sea.
 Amazingly it was all caught on camera!

 Beyond its dark reputation this is a beautifully wild place as well as a seemingly wicked one.
-Much of this coast is now cared for by the National Trust and near to Hell’s Mouth itself you will find the lovely Hell’s Mouth Cafe where you can buy a perfect Cornish Cream Tea.
-I have already mentioned the birdlife here but this is also a great places to spot seals who just love the safety of the secluded coves along this coast.
+Much of this coast is now cared for by the National Trust.
+Near to Hell’s Mouth itself you will find the lovely Hell’s Mouth Cafe where you can buy a perfect Cornish Cream Tea.
+I have already mentioned the birdlife but this is also a great places to spot seals.
+They just love the safety of the secluded coves along this coast.